 We are grateful to two anonymous referees for constructive comments and suggestions, and to the editors Tore Ellingsen and Alex Michaelides for guidance.
-We thank the participants of the NBER-CRIW Conference in Cambridge MA, and in particular, our discussant Walter Oi for his thoughtful comments, and Susanto Basu, Ernst Berndt, and Charles Hulten for suggestions.
+We thank the participants of the NBER-CRIW Conference in Cambridge, MA and, in particular, our discussant Walter Oi for his thoughtful comments, and Susanto Basu, Ernst Berndt and Charles Hulten for suggestions.
 We also thank the Price Rigidity session participants at the American Economic Association Meeting, and especially the discussant John Carlson for useful comments and suggestions.
-Finally, we thank Dennis Carlton, Bob Chirinko, Joseph Deutsch, Hashem Dezhbakhsh, David Genesove, Akshay Rao, Avichai Snir, and the seminar participants at Emory University, Harvard University, and the University of Minnesota, for useful comments and discussions, and Rishi Modh for research assistant.
+Finally, we thank Dennis Carlton, Bob Chirinko, Joseph Deutsch, Hashem Dezhbakhsh, David Genesove, Jurek

+Konieczny, Akshay Rao, Avichai Snir and the seminar participants at Emory University, Harvard University and the University of Minnesota, for useful comments and discussions, and Rishi Modh for research assistance.
 Daniel Levy gratefully acknowledges the financial support from the Adar Foundation of the Economics Department at Bar-Ilan University.
 Haipeng (Allan) Chen acknowledges the Mays Research Fellowship for summer support.
 All authors contributed equally: we rotate co-authorship.
 The usual disclaimer applies.
-Address all correspondence to Daniel Levy, Department of Economics, Bar-Ilan University, Ramat-Gan 52900, Israel.
-Tel: + 972-3-531-8331, Fax: + 972-3-738-4034, Levyda@mail.biu.ac.il.